Tunisia: Risk Assessment

 Business Climate Rating

-- Close to the European market; association agreement with the EU
+- Proximity to the European market and association agreement with the EU

 - Tourism potential

-- Porous border with Libya, which is a source of insecurity
+- Porous border with Libya, source of insecurity